ssanj/haskell-design-exercises/problem-defintion-1.md

 The solution needs to be easily updated to include more languages (and build files).

+Create any data structures necessary.
+Use any libraries you like.

 ## Testing Criteria

-You need to be able to test the following conditions
+You need to be able to test the following conditions:

-- The project directory has no matching languages
+### case: The project directory has no matching files

-- The project directory matches the Scala language
+### case: The project directory has a matching language, return language found

-- The project directory has many matching languages but returns the first match
+### case: The project directory has multiple matching languages, return the first matching language found
-- The project directory matches a Haskell project by ".cabal" file
-- The project directory matches a Haskell project by "stack.yaml" file